pointfreeco/swift-snapshot-testing/README.md

   - [swift-snapshot-testing-stitch](https://github.com/Sherlouk/swift-snapshot-testing-stitch/) adds the ability to stitch multiple UIView's or UIViewController's together in a single test.

   - [SnapshotTestingHEIC](https://github.com/alexey1312/SnapshotTestingHEIC) adds image support using the HEIC storage format which reduces file sizes in comparison to PNG.
+  - [SnapshotTestingDump](https://github.com/tahirmt/swift-snapshot-testing-dump) Adds support to use [swift-custom-dump](https://github.com/pointfreeco/swift-custom-dump/) by using `customDump` strategy for `Any`
+  - [Nimble-SnapshotTesting](https://github.com/tahirmt/Nimble-SnapshotTesting) adds [Nimble](https://github.com/Quick/Nimble) matchers for SnapshotTesting to be used by Swift Package Manager.

 Have you written your own SnapshotTesting plug-in?
 [Add it here](https://github.com/pointfreeco/swift-snapshot-testing/edit/master/README.md) and submit a pull request!

 ## Related Tools

   - [`iOSSnapshotTestCase`](https://github.com/uber/ios-snapshot-test-case/) helped introduce screen shot testing to a broad audience in the iOS community.
 Experience with it inspired the creation of this library.